sappenin/java-ilp-plugin/README.md

 ### Step 3: Extend
 This project is meant to be extended with your own implementation.
-There is one concrete implementation of a Plugin in this project, called `SimulatedChildPlugin`, which is a demonstration implementation that simulates a connection to a fake remote Node where the runtime operating the plugin is a _child_ of the remote node (see [https://github.com/interledger/rfcs](https://github.com/interledger/rfcs) for more details about Interledger relationships).
+There is one concrete implementation of a Plugin in this project, called `SimulatedPlugin`, which is a demonstration implementation that simulates a connection to a fake remote Node where the runtime operating the plugin is a _child_ of the remote node (see [https://github.com/interledger/rfcs](https://github.com/interledger/rfcs) for more details about Interledger relationships).